The Deepfake Threat Is No Longer Hypothetical

-Ignoring deepfake risks can lead to catastrophic outcomes.
 A viral deepfake can crater sales, damage brand equity, and rattle investor confidence.
-As deepfake technology becomes cheaper and more accessible, the barrier to entry for malicious actors diminishes.
-CIOs and CISOs must recognize that traditional cybersecurity measures are inadequate against these evolving threats.
+The barrier to entry for malicious actors is diminishing as deepfake technology becomes cheaper and more accessible.
+CIOs and CISOs must recognize that traditional cybersecurity measures—firewalls, antivirus, and even multi-factor authentication—are inadequate against attacks that manipulate human perception.

-To combat deepfakes effectively, organizations need a multi-layered defense strategy.
-This includes:
+To combat deepfakes effectively, organizations need a multi-layered defense strategy:

 Building a Trust-Based Infrastructure